NureddinSoltan/COME214_project/README.md

 #### Output of your code.
 - In your report, you will include screenshots which belong to each part of your output and **explain each screenshot.**

+### Note: use CodeSnap plugin to take screenshots of your code: https://plugins.jetbrains.com/plugin/20009-codesnap